MaximusPrimeForever/qmk_rgb_simulator/docs/tasks.md

 - [ ] Compile QMK animation file.
 - [ ] Load QMK animation file.
 - [ ] Emulate environment for the animation.
-    - [ ] Build a pipeline where
+    - [ ] Build a pipeline where:
-          1. Keyboard state from the GUI goes in
+          1. Keyboard state from the GUI goes in.
-          2. The compiled RGB pattern updates the keyboard state
+          2. The compiled RGB pattern updates the keyboard state.
-          3. New keyboard state comes out to update the GUI
+          3. New keyboard state comes out to update the GUI.
 - [ ] Render animation output on GUI.
 - [ ] Integrate with VIA.